htrajan/ht-drawsteel/Bestiary/Human Storm Mage.md

 **2d10 + 2**

 - ✦ ≤11: 5 lightning damage
-- ★ 12–16: 8 lightning damage
+- ★ 12-16: 8 lightning damage
 - ✸ 17+: 11 lightning damage

-**5 Malice**
-The ability takes the Area keyword and becomes a 10 × 1 line that targets each creature in the area.
+**5 Malice:** The ability takes the Area keyword and becomes a 10 × 1 line that targets each creature in the area.

-**Gust of Wind (3 Malice)**
+#### Gust of Wind (3 Malice)

 |                                   |                                   |
 | :-------------------------------- | :-------------------------------- |